The difference between small business nbn™ and enterprise business nbn™

 Enterprise nbn™ usage

-A large enterprise on the other hand, is often entirely dependent on the internet for many or all of its business operations.
-Large organisations use the internet for a variety of reasons, including:
+Larger enterprises are often entirely dependent on the internet for many or all of its business operations.
+Large organisations will have vastly different needs use the internet for a variety of reasons, including:

 - Communication – employees communicate with customers, other employees and other businesses via email, IP phones and video conferencing.